-Those organisations implementing FSHS and other publicly funded health care must offer their services and information about them in Finnish, Swedish, and English.
+The Finnish Student Health Service (FSHS) and other parties providing publicly funded healthcare must offer services and inform about them in Finnish, Swedish and English.
+FSHS staff must be trained regularly, and they must have competence in equality-related matters.
 The staff of the FSHS must be trained regularly and they should be familiar also with equality issues.
-The FSHS should offer low threshold services, for instance, on campus.
+FSHS must offer low-threshold services on campuses, for example.
+FSHS must be a pioneer in digitalisation and invest in community health and cooperation between educational institutions.
 FSHS must lead the way in digitalisation and invest in community health and cooperation with the education institutions.
-The FSHS offers higher education students a high quality service entity, which includes general health, oral health, and mental health.
+FSHS provides higher education students with a high-quality service package that includes general health, oral health and mental health services.

-- The student health care for all basic degree students and all international exchange students who are student union members, at all higher education institutions, must be organised through the Finnish Student Health Service (FSHS). - The FSHS is a part of the publicly funded health care system.
-The future funding of FSHS is secured. - The FSHS is a leader in digital health care services, self-care in both official languages as well as English, and in new low threshold campus practices. - Students have a quick access to low threshold mental health services offered by the student health care.
-The student health care offers diverse mental health services that best suit each individual, such as individual and group therapy and digital services. - All youth under 29 years of age and all higher education students are offered the possibility of free rehabilitative psychotherapy. - To ensure that there are enough psychotherapists, psychotherapy education must become publicly financed and free for psychotherapy students. - Student health care and publicly funded health care offer all under 29 years of age and all students covered by FSHS services free birth control. - The higher education institutions organise occupational health care for and corresponding to the needs of all postgraduate students.
+- FSHS staff must be trained to provide better service for all students.
+Student health staff must be equipped to deal with students who belong to various minorities.
+Staff must be given the relevant training in order to ensure equal treatment of students regarding in order to avoid racism, ableism and other forms of prejudice and problematic assumptions. - The student health care for all basic degree students and all international exchange students who are student union members, at all higher education institutions, must be organised through the Finnish Student Health Service (FSHS). - The FSHS is a part of the publicly funded health care system.
+The future funding of FSHS is secured.

+- The FSHS is a leader in digital health care services, self-care in both official languages as well as English, and in new low threshold campus practices. - Students have a quick access to low threshold mental health services offered by the student health care.
+The student health care offers diverse mental health services that best suit each individual, such as individual and group therapy and digital services. - Mental health care services, as part of student health care, must be available on short notice and at a low threshold, offering a range of mental health services suited for everyone, such as individual and group treatments and digital services.
+These services are also available in English, and take into account the variety of cultural and language backgrounds. - All youth under 29 years of age and all higher education students are offered the possibility of free rehabilitative psychotherapy. - To ensure that there are enough psychotherapists, psychotherapy education must become publicly financed and free for psychotherapy students. - Student health care and publicly funded health care must provide free contraception for people under the age of 29 and to all students covered by FSHS. - The higher education institutions organise occupational health care for and corresponding to the needs of all postgraduate students.
 The occupational health care is sufficiently funded. - The health care for secondary education students is transferred to the school health care, both legislatively and operation-wise.
-Treating mental disorders is added to the tasks for school health care defined in legislation. - Health guidance and physical examinations are organised also for young people who are not a part of the student health care. - The social and health care services in student cities and belonging to the publicly funded health care system offer basic services in Finnish, Swedish, and English.
+Treating mental disorders is added to the tasks for school health care defined in legislation. - Health guidance and physical examinations are organised also for young people who are not a part of the student health care. - The social and health care services in student cities and belonging to the publicly funded health care system offer basic services in Finnish, Swedish, and English. - It must be possible to begin the process of seeking treatment at any time.
+FSHS should have a 24-hour contact channel to assess the need for treatment. - The service chains between students health care, social services and public health care are clear and fluent.
+Patient data is easy to transfer between the different actors.